 iMindMap’s Time Map View* is where you can turn your notes into an actionable plan.
 You have all your ideas and context in Mind Map View, but Time Map View is where you can begin to implement your ideas and launch a project along an interactive timeline.
 Time Map View grants you access to basic, time structured and scheduled planning for your new project.
 Add tasks associated to your notes, highlight milestones and follow a live time indicator to keep up with your to-dos.
 Working in a team?
 Export your Time Map into DropTask and work in unison.
 From the impulsive keywords you noted down to start with, you’ve now expanded your central idea into a comprehensive plan of action.

 Making notes is as much about making sense of information as it is gathering the notes for a greater purpose.
 Lecture notes mostly turn into exam revision and meeting notes turn into planning projects.
 Notes are a constant in work, but the current system of linear note-taking with pen and paper drains your potential. iMindMap, whether in Fast Capture, Brainstorm, Mind Map or Time Map View, has the tools to make the very most of your note-taking.

-*Feature only available in iMindMap Ultimate← How your Mind Map’s colours and images will boost memory and creativity Why Mind Maps are key to idea generation and mindfulness →
+*Feature only available in iMindMap Ultimate← How your Mind Map’s colours and images will boost memory and creativity 3 steps to end your week productively with iMindMap →